Intuitive controller for DAWs.

 I use it for FL Studio as assignments are very easy.
 I love the automated motorized fader and overall functionality of this MIDI controller.
 The only cons is that the black keys are a little higher than my personal preference and they seems to have a more stiffer feel to them, which makes it harder to play at times.

-After some minor hiccups due to forgetting to install its drivers, everything's been smooth sailing.
+After some minor hiccups, everything's been smooth sailing (yay for forgetting to install the Windows drivers).
 Love Nektar's integration with Cubase when it comes to the P1 and P6.
 Only thing I feel beats Nektar's stuff are the iPad/iPhone stuff out there (Cubase iC Pro if you want plug-and-play; Lemur or TouchOSC if you want to get your hands dirty).
-When feasible, I like having that tactile feel you can't replicate with an iPad...
+I like having that tactile feel you can't replicate with an iPad though...

 This is a beast, I have used in on so many tracks that I composed for games and film the past years.
 It has deep and wonderful integration with both Logic Pro X and Bitwig Studio.
 It keeps running and Nektar Tech was very swift replying when I got a small problem with the motorized fader.
 They sent me a replacement board for the fader and now I'm up and running with it again.
 Top Support!